Skip to content

 Deep into her teens and at a stage where she wishes to rebel against her parents, Wednesday seems to be deeply unhappy with no one to talk to.
 So, she pours what she cannot verbally say into her novels while still learning about the world around her, with a particular interest in language, fencing, and the cello.

 As for Goody Addams?
-She is Wednesday’s direct ancestor who she inherits her dark gift from, which Goody makes seem will doom Wednesday to loneliness.
+She is Wednesday’s direct ancestor from whom she inherits her dark gift, which Goody makes seem will doom Wednesday to loneliness.

 Additional Information